 A Redditor posted, “Golf.
 No idea why people like it.”
 Another user replied, “I've felt the same, but recently took it up to try it out since a few friends were getting really into it.
 It's definitely more strategic than I expected and far more difficult than just slamming a ball at a driving range.
 I have more respect for the sport now that I know how much skill is actually involved.
 The only thing I absolutely hate about it is how long it takes to play 18 holes.
-Shits exhausting and takes the entire day.”
+Stuff is exhausting and takes the entire day.”

 One user shared, “This.
 I couldn't watch it until I started playing it more regularly.
 Pros make any sport look easy, but pro golfers can really make the sport boring as hell.
 I like watching it now that I play it because of how perfectly these guys can hit the ball every single time.
-Surprisingly, watching pros put on the greens brings them slightly back down to earth.”
+Surprisingly, watching pros putt on the greens brings them slightly back down to earth.”

 6. American Football